ach1992/Any-Link-Forwarder/README.md

 ## ⚙️ Requirements

-To use this Marzban subscription forwarder, ensure your system meets the following requirements:
+To use this Link forwarder, ensure your system meets the following requirements:

 ### ✅ System Compatibility